-Tutoring for all academic departments is now coordinated through the Office of Academic Advising.
+Tutoring for all academic departments is coordinated through the Center for Advising, Internships & Lifelong Career Development.
 Although potential Peer Tutors are identified by academic departments, the Office of Academic Advising contracts, pays, trains and provides general administrative supervision for the program.
 Each professor (who has requested peer tutoring for a student) is asked to maintain contact with the Peer Tutors for their students so that clear direction for content of the tutoring can be communicated on a regular basis.
 As appropriate, departments are encouraged to also offer group study sessions for courses that have experienced high demand for tutoring.

 Requesting a Peer Tutor

 With the professor’s recommendation, Peer Tutors are available for a variety of courses.
-To formally request a tutor, the student needs the professor’s signature on the Request for a Peer Tutor form, available at the advising office in Biddle House.
-Forms are also available in the language offices in Bosler.
+To formally request a tutor, the student needs the professor’s signature on the Request for a Peer Tutor form, available online and at the Center for Advising, Internships & Lifelong Career Development in Biddle House.

 Becoming a Peer Tutor

 Students interested in becoming a Peer Tutor must be recommended by a professor of the course (or appropriate academic department chair) and will have successfully completed courses in the subject matter.
 Grades and references may be checked prior to hiring a student to become a Peer Tutor.

 Tutors for all subjects will be hired and trained by the Center for Advising, Internships & Lifelong Career Development at the beginning of each semester.
 Tutors are usually limited to accepting no more than four students for tutoring in a given semester.
 Effective tutors are welcomed and encouraged to return as tutors for additional semesters.